 Did you know that San Antonio is the seventh most populous city in the United States?
 We did not know that before we visited, and we also did not know how much you can do in San Antonio for the weekend.
 The city is a fantastic size for a weekend getaway, and invites you with warm weather, delicious food, and their beautiful river walk.
+If you are looking for other weekend adventures, check out our blog posts on Albuquerque for the weekend and Alaska's Kenai Peninsula for the weekend.

 To skip ahead to our top 5 tips on how to make the best of San Antonio for the weekend, click here.